Nonsmooth Analysis and Optimization: Convex subdifferentials

 i.e., $F(\bar x)\leq F(\tilde x)$ for all $\tilde x\in X$. \footnote{Note that convexity of $F$ is not required for \cref{thm:convex:fermat}!
 The condition $0\in \partial F(\bar x)$ therefore characterizes the global(!) minimizers of \emph{any} function $F$.
 However, nonconvex functionals can also have local minimizers, for which the subdifferential inclusion is not satisfied.
 In fact, (convex) subdifferentials of nonconvex functionals are usually empty.
 (And conversely, one can show that $\partial F(x)\neq \emptyset$ for all $x\in\dom F$ implies that $F$ is convex.)
-This leads to problems in particular for the proof of calculus rules, for which we will indeed have to assume convexity.} \end{proof} This matches the geometrical intuition: If $X=\R\cong X^*$, the affine function $F(\tilde x) := F(x) + \xi(\tilde x - x)$ with $\xi\in \partial F(x)$ describes a tangent at $(x,F(x))$ with slope $\xi$; the condition $\xi=0\in \partial F(\tilde x)$ thus means that $F$ has a horizontal tangent in $\bar x$.
-(Conversely, the function from \cref{ex:subdiff:empty} only has a vertical tangent in $x=0$, which corresponds to an infinite slope that is not an element of any vector space.)
+This leads to problems in particular for the proof of calculus rules, for which we will indeed have to assume convexity.} \end{proof} This matches the geometrical intuition: If $X=\R\cong X^*$, the affine function $f(\tilde x) := f(x) + \xi(\tilde x - x)$ with $\xi\in \partial f(x)$ describes a tangent at $(x,f(x))$ with slope $\xi$; die condition $\xi=0\in \partial f(\tilde x)$ thus means that $f$ has a horizontal tangent in $\bar x$.

 We now look at some examples.
 First, the construction from the directional derivative indicates that the subdifferential is indeed a generalization of the Gâteaux derivative. \begin{theorem} Let $F:X\to\Rbar$ be convex and Gâteaux differentiable in $x$.
 Then, $\partial F(x) = \{DF(x)\}$. \end{theorem} \begin{proof} By definition of the Gâteaux derivative, we have that